The Reverse Grip Tricep Pushdown

 Bring the kettlebell close to your chest.
 Bend your arm so that your elbow forms a 90 degree angle with your forearm.

 With your elbow in a fixed position, contract your tricep to bring the kettlebell behind you until your arm is fully extended.
 Squeeze your triceps at the top of the rep and return to the starting position.

 Keep alternating arms and repeat!

-Assume a standing position with your feet roughly shoulder width apart.
+Assume a sturdy standing position.
 With your elbows tucked in and your arms close to your head, slowly lower the weight until your elbows and forearms make a 90-degree angle.